Craft focus: grammar, syntax, and style for creative writers

 • Demonstrate a better understanding of what you are aiming for in your own style, and have developed it through practical exercises, feedback and reflection.

 • Demonstrate an improved grasp of English grammar and syntax in creative writing.

 What level is the course and do I need any particular skills?

-Previous creative writing experience, and awareness of other languages, is useful but not essential.
+Previous creative writing experience is recommended.
+Awareness of other languages is useful but not essential.